mohite-abhi/Operating-System-Notes/01. Introduction/README.md

 		- difficulty in scheduling, who to pick up and why
 		- main memory management is required for the given processes
 		- there is memory fragmentation
-			- paging is used (non-contiguous meloc)
+			- paging is used (non-contiguous/continuous meloc)

 	- Multitasking os
 		- when multiprocess do not cause wait, but still they are left and passed on to another process after a certain time